Where We Work

 COOPI development lines in Venezuela

-COOPI main areas of intervention in Venezuela in the near future will be:
+COOPI's priority sectors of intervention in the near future in Venezuela will continue to be:

-• Protection, emergency response, ·by consolidating ongoing interventions, such as case management, legal and psychosocial assistance, and strengthening casas de paso, temporary accommodation, for victims of gender-based violence, or trafficking and smuggling, especially in border areas, like Trinidad y Tobago, Colombia, Brazil and Guyana;
+• Protection, consolidating ongoing interventions (case management, legal and psychosocial assistance) and strengthening temporary shelters for victims of gender-based violence, trafficking, and illicit human trafficking, especially in border areas (Trinidad and Tobago, Colombia, Brazil, and Guyana).

-• Rehabilitation and equipping of health and protection clinics and community centres to ensure access to water, energy and adequate sanitation;
+• Rehabilitation and equipping of outpatient clinics and community health and protection centers, to ensure access to water, energy, and adequate sanitation services.

-• Distribution of hygiene kits, primarily in vulnerable and remote areas and raising awareness campaigns to prevent the spread of infectious diseases;
+• Distribution of hygiene kits and water purification kits in particularly vulnerable and remote areas, accompanied by campaigns to prevent the spread of infectious diseases.

-• Vocational training courses to promote alternative livelihoods, including circular economy initiatives.
+• Professional training courses to promote alternative livelihoods, including through circular economy initiatives.

 INSTITUTIONAL DONORS